 There is not much time to waste.
 In California, an employee must file a timely charge of discrimination to protect the right to sue in court.
 Most people are familiar with or have at least heard of the Equal Employment Opportunity Commission (E.E.O.C.).
 The EEOC is responsible for enforcing federal anti-discrimination laws.
 The State of California, however, has its own agency, the Department of Fair Employment and Housing (DFEH), which enforces California’s state specific anti-discrimination laws.

 When there is a violation of federal anti-discrimination laws, an employee is normally required to file a charge of discrimination within 180 days from the date of discrimination, harassment or retaliation.
-The DFEH, on the other hand, requires that employee file a charge of discrimination within 1 year of the violation when state laws are applicable.
+The DFEH, on the other hand, as of January 1, 2020, increased the time in which an employee is required to file a charge of discrimination from 1 to within 3 years of the violation when state laws are applicable.
+If you did not file within the 1 year timeline prior to January 1, 2020, your claim is not revived by the new statute of limitations.
 Because we have dual-enforcement agencies in California, the time to file a claim with the EEOC is extended to 300 days.

 As an added benefit, the DFEH and EEOC have a work-sharing agreement which translates into your charge being cross-filed with the other agency regardless of where you filed.
 You will get a right to sue from both agencies, merits of your claim aside.

 - Complaining internally and waiting for your company to investigate and resolve your complaint does not stop the clock from running.

 - The DFEH must complete its investigation within a year while the EEOC has a backlog that may prevent your case from being investigated for several years.
 If the investigatory results are important to you, this time lag could have an important effect on your decision.